SummaryRead the full fact sheet

 Who is at risk of hypoglycaemia?

-People with diabetes who inject insulin or are on certain diabetes tablets (sulphonylureas) are particularly at risk of low blood glucose.
+People with diabetes who inject insulin or who take certain diabetes tablets (sulphonylureas) are at risk of low blood glucose.

 There are other medical conditions that may cause a person to produce too much insulin and people can experience symptoms of low blood glucose levels even when they do not take insulin or certain diabetes medications.
-It is important to have this investigated by your doctor.
+If so it is important to have this investigated by your doctor.

 Causes of hypoglycaemia

 Various activities or actions can cause blood glucose levels to go too low in people with diabetes.
 The most common reasons are the person has:

 - done more or more intense exercise than usual

 - missed a meal or not had enough carbohydrate

 - lost weight and no longer needs the same insulin or medication dose.